 How often do my cat's teeth need to be cleaned?

 Some cats need a cleaning every year and some can go several years in between cleanings.
 It is best to evaluate the teeth at your cat’s annual exam and decide based on his or her individual needs.

 Will a teeth cleaning hurt my cat?

 No. Teeth cleanings are done under full anesthesia, so your cat will not feel a thing!
 If anything could be painful, we will also administer pain medications to ensure they stay comfortable.

 What at home dental care can I do?

 Brushing your cat’s teeth is about the best thing you can do to prevent tartar build up.
 You can purchase cat specific finger brushes and toothpaste at the pet store.
-You can also use a water additive called Healthy Mouth.
+You can also use Oravet gel weekly to help create a barrier to bacteria and tartar build up or use a water additive called Healthy Mouth.

 From Our Visitors

 “Our cat has brought us here for years for his medical needs.
 Love the place and Dr. Brittany and staff are always fantastic.”